07sainishanth/PrisonersDilemma/Readme.md

 * Keeps track of score
 * Can keep track of past list of moves
 * Can keep track of performance across series

+### Oct-08/2024 ###

+* Split code into MVC (Game engine, Logic, Models + Data).
+* Implement strategy support in players
+( Ability to use and switch between strategies for a player).
+* Orchestrate a tournament between a given set of players
+* Compare performance of various strategies.